 What do I need to make easy blueberry hand pies?

 Making these hand pies could not be easier but you will need a few simple ingredients to help you along the way.

-- I like to just pick up a double pack of pie crust from the grocery store.
-It really helps keep the “easy” part of the title of this recipe true to it’s name.
+- Pie crust – I like to just pick up a double pack of pie crust from the grocery store.
+It really helps keep the “easy” part of the title of this recipe true to its name.

-- Obviously blueberries are the real star of the show here.
-If you’re luck enough to live near a local farm grab some those sweet little nuggests of delicious.
+- Fresh blueberries – Obviously blueberries are the real star of the show here.
+If you’re lucky enough to live near a local farm grab some of those sweet little nuggets of delicious.

 Can I use homemade pie crust?